 When the going gets tough, the tough get going.
-But that doesn’t seem to fit in case of LG Smartphone business.
+But that doesn’t seem to fit in the case of LG mobile phone business.

+The decision of LG to exit the mobile phone market has not surprised many.
 Admittedly, there has been a fair share of back and forth around reports of LG’s exit.
 LG representatives having quashed previous such reports, have not moved to refute the news this time around.
-Basically, LG is weighing out downsizing its smartphone business, and all other options are on the table.
+For the last few quarters, LG was weighing out downsizing its mobile phone business.

-While it has been a most prominent name globally, what are the factors behind such an unfortunate call?
+While LG has been a most prominent name globally, what are the factors behind such an unfortunate call?

-Let’s look at how it all came crashing down for the company’s smartphone segment and what lies ahead for its future.
+Let’s look at how it all came crashing down for the company’s mobile segment and what lies ahead for its future.

 How it all came to head